Sabirah42/CV/README.md

 - 3 A-Levels (Maths, Photography, Product Design)
 - 12 GCSEs (including Maths, Statistics, English and ICT)

-Key accomplishment:
+**Key accomplishment:**<br>

-<p>Co-founded and led the Fairtrade Action Group, delivering impactful presentations to engage and educate an audience of over 1200 staff and students.
-Through campaigning efforts, eventually held meetings with the headteacher and successfully had our school catering contract revised to allow Fairtrade products to be sold in the school shop.</p>
+Co-founded and led the Fairtrade Action Group, delivering impactful presentations to engage and educate an audience of over 1200 staff and students.
+Through campaigning efforts, eventually held meetings with the headteacher and successfully had our school catering contract revised to allow Fairtrade products to be sold in the school shop.

 ## Hobbies and Interests